Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Step 5: Once your dog is done with the cookie, you can introduce a release cue.
 Say "done" or any other word you would like to use to inform your dog that the exercise is over and he is free to move off the mat again.
 Many dog owners choose the word "OK" but this word is often used quite commonly in conversations, so it may be counterproductive if you tend to say that a lot.

-If needed, you can use a hand prompt to encourage your dog off the mat.
+If needed, you can use a hand gesture to encourage your dog off the mat.
 If your dog doesn't understand, you can toss a treat initially to help him understand that your release cue means he is free to move off the mat.

 Step 6: Add the verbal cue once your dog is lying down more and more reliably.
 As your dog is walking towards the mat, start saying "go to your place" or "go to your mat" or simply "place" or "mat."
 You can initially add some visual prompts such as tapping the mat or pointing at the mat.